-Brief review of planning theories and practices before the Industrial Revolution.
-Planning theories and practices in the late 19th and early 20th century.
+Planning theories and practices before the Industrial Revolution and in the late 19th and early 20th century.
 The birth and development of the town planning profession in Australia and overseas.
-The development of Australian towns and suburbs to the present day.
+The development of Australian towns and suburbs.
 Recent planning theories and practices.
 The material is covered through lectures, essay projects and discussion seminars.

-PLAN2211 Environmental Science 1 S1 L1T1
+Environmental Science 1